dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 Suppose `LibraryBefore` is using some WPF-specific feature in Rx 6.0—let's say it calls the [`ObserveOnDispatcher` extension method](subscribeon-and-observeon-in-ui-applications).
 Since it depends on Rx 6.0, it's going to require that method, and its containing `DispatcherObservable` type, to be in `System.Reactive`.

-To fully understand why this creates a problem you need to think about what actually gets compiled into components.
+This creates a problem because of what actually gets compiled into components that use Rx.
 Here's how the use of `ObserveOnDispatcher` looks in the IL emitted for a library depending on Rx 6.0:

 ```cil
 call class [System.Runtime]System.IObservable`1<!!0> [System.Reactive]System.Reactive.Linq.DispatcherObservable::ObserveOnDispatcher<int32>(class [System.Runtime]System.IObservable`1<!!0>)